Date Icebox Cookies with Nutty Filling

 Step 1: Prepare the Filling

-• Combine the dates, chopped nuts, sugar, and water in a saucepan.
+• Combine dates, sugar, and water in a saucepan.

 Step 2: Make the Cookie Dough

-• In a separate bowl, mix the flour, baking soda, and salt.
+• In a separate bowl, combine flour, baking soda, and salt.

-• Roll out dough on waxed paper into a rectangle.
+• Roll out dough on waxed paper into a rectangular sheet.

-• Spread the cooled date filling evenly over the dough.
+• Spread cooled filling evenly over the dough.

-• Bake for 10 to 12 minutes until golden brown.
+• Bake for 10–12 minutes or until lightly golden.

 Tips